mishanwong/mishanwong/README.md

 - 👋 Hi, I’m @mishanwong
 - 👀 I’m interested in getting a job as a software developer
-- 🌱 I’m currently learning computer architecture, web-development
+- 🌱 I’m currently learning computer architecture, web-development, C programming language
 - 📫 How to reach me: mishan.wong@gmail.com

 <!---